California School Counselor Certification

 Step 1: Education Requirements

-• You also must have completed a professional preparation program* of post baccalaureate degree study, including a minimum of 48 semester units specializing in school counseling
+• Completion of a CTC-approved post-baccalaureate preparation program of at least 48 semester units specializing in school counseling

 Step 2: Submit to a Criminal Background Check